Table of Contents

 The answers can be found below the references.

-1. Which phenomenon is the least characteristic for narcolepsy?
+1. Which phenomenon is the least characteristic of narcolepsy?

 - Fragmented nighttime sleep